bcyip/replicant/server/spec/support/README.md

 # Chatbot Test List

 Here are a list of tests that are currently in the test suite.
-Specific tests will be marked as pending when running 'rspec' and not count as failures if they are a work in progress
+Specific tests will be marked as pending when running 'rspec' and not count as failures if they are a work in progress.

+TODO: separate tests from unit tests and E2E tests and integrate to CI process for pre-code merge and regression run post merge

-### Input
+### Validations
 - Opening Statement when starting chatbot
 - help message displays correct output
 - closing connection
+  - no message sent
+  - message sent set to expire after connection timeout
 - invalid commands
+  - empty message
+  - message size too large for websocket
   - alpha char only
   - numeric only
   - alpha + numeric
+- sizing
+  - max out seconds response

 ### Add reminders
 - Add reminder no time unit
   - remind me to make dinner
 - Add reminder in seconds unit
+  - no message only time unit
   - remind me to make dinner in 0 seconds
-  - remind me to make dinner in 1 seconds
-  - remind me to make dinner in 01 seconds
+  - remind me to make dinner in 5 seconds
-  - remind me to make dinner in 10 seconds
+  - remind me to make dinner in 05 seconds
   - remind me to make dinner in 65 seconds
 - Add reminder in minute unit
+  - no message only time unit
   - remind me to make dinner in 0 minutes
   - remind me to make dinner in 1 minutes
   - remind me to make dinner in 01 minutes
-  - remind me to make dinner in 10 minutes
   - remind me to make dinner in 65 minutes
 - Add reminder in hour unit
+  - no message only time unit
   - remind me to make dinner in 0 hours
   - remind me to make dinner in 1 hours
   - remind me to make dinner in 01 hours
-  - remind me to make dinner in 10 hours
   - remind me to make dinner in 25 hours
-- Add reminder with seconds and minutes
-  - remind me to make dinner in 0 seconds and 0 minutes
-  - remind me to make dinner in 1 seconds and 0 minutes
-  - remind me to make dinner in 0 seconds and 1 minutes
-  - remind me to make dinner in 1 seconds and 1 minutes
-  - remind me to make dinner in 00 seconds and 00 minutes
-  - remind me to make dinner in 01 seconds and 0 minutes
-  - remind me to make dinner in 0 seconds and 01 minutes
-  - remind me to make dinner in 01 seconds and 01 minutes
-  - remind me to make dinner in 65 seconds and 0 minutes
-  - remind me to make dinner in 0 seconds and 65 minutes
-  - remind me to make dinner in 65 seconds and 65 minutes
-- Add reminder with minutes and hours
-  - remind me to make dinner in 0 minutes and 0 hours
-  - remind me to make dinner in 1 minutes and 0 hours
-  - remind me to make dinner in 0 minutes and 1 hours
-  - remind me to make dinner in 1 minutes and 1 hours
-  - remind me to make dinner in 00 minutes and 00 hours
-  - remind me to make dinner in 01 minutes and 0 hours
-  - remind me to make dinner in 0 minutes and 01 hours
-  - remind me to make dinner in 01 minutes and 01 hours
-  - remind me to make dinner in 65 minutes and 0 hours
-  - remind me to make dinner in 0 minutes and 25 hours
-  - remind me to make dinner in 65 minutes and 25 hours
-- Add reminder with seconds, minutes, hours

 ### List reminders
   - Syntax options
+    - valid
+      - list reminders
       - list me reminders
       - list all reminders
       - list of reminders
       - list my reminders
+      - list me all reminders
+      - list me of reminders
+      - list me my reminders
+      - list me all of reminders
+      - list me all my reminders
+      - list me all of my reminders
+      - show reminders
       - show me reminders
       - show all reminders
       - show of reminders
       - show my reminders
+      - show me all reminders
+      - show me of reminders
+      - show me my reminders
+      - show me all of reminders
+      - show me all my reminders
+      - show me all of my reminders
+      - tell reminders
       - tell me reminders
       - tell all reminders
       - tell of reminders
       - tell my reminders
-    - list show me reminders
-    - list tell me reminders
+      - tell me all reminders
-    - show tell me reminders
+      - tell me of reminders
-    - list me all reminders
+      - tell me my reminders
-    - list me of reminders
+      - tell me all of reminders
-    - list me my reminders
+      - tell me all my reminders
-    - list me all of reminders
+      - tell me all of my reminders
+    - invalid
+      - list reminder
+      - show reminder
+      - tell reminder
-    - list me all my reminders
+      - my reminders
-    - list me all of my reminders
+      - show reminders
   - Varied Reminder count
+    - 0 reminders
     - add 1 reminder
     - add 2 reminder
     - add 3 reminder